ikakara/example-react5-navigation/README.md

 Learning a new **coding anything** (e.g. language, framework, etc) shouldn't take a month ... a weekend **MAX**!
 The naive examples that the "official documentation" provides needs to be linked to a graph of (non-trivial, more advanced, NAIVE++) CURRENT EXAMPLES.
 All one should need is an overiew, ONE NAIVE++ APPLICABLE (AND CURRENT) EXAMPLE, and some notes on "further learning" to be productive.

 Amplify is the worst (documented) by far - their "official documentation" is out of date.
 The main issue for learning React5 is wading through the endless examples meant for older versions of React ...
-I realize I just contributed to the endless... so if you're using React6 or more recent, then your search contininues :(
+I realize I just contributed to the endless... so if you're using React6 or more recent, then your search continues :(

 ## ES6